greenelab/deep-review/sections/04_study.md

 separately.
 It is unclear how much performance would have increased if not for computational restrictions.

-Alternatively, epigenetic data may have sufficient explanatory power for inference of gene expression.
-For instance, a convolutional neural network applied to histone modifications, termed DeepChrome, [@tag:Singh2016_deepchrome] was shown to improve prediction accuracy of high or low expression over existing methods.
-Deep learning can also be useful for integrating different data types.
+Epigenetic data, combined with deep learning, may have sufficient explanatory power to infer gene expression.
+For instance, a convolutional neural network applied to histone modifications, termed DeepChrome, [@tag:Singh2016_deepchrome] improved prediction accuracy of high or low gene expression over existing methods.
+Deep learning can also integrate different data types.
 For example, Liang et al. combined RBMs to integrate gene expression, DNA methylation, and miRNA data to define ovarian cancer subtypes [@tag:Liang2015_exprs_cancer].
-While the aforementioned approaches are promising, many convert gene expression measurements to categorical or binary variables, thus ablating many complex gene expression signatures present in intermediate and relative numbers.
+While these approaches are promising, many convert gene expression measurements to categorical or binary variables, thus ablating many complex gene expression signatures present in intermediate and relative numbers.